mwelz/carelessonset/README.md

 - The `eigen3` library (http://eigen.tuxfamily.org/index.php?title=Main_Page#Download),
 - CRAN packages `Rcpp` and `Rcpp`; installable via the `R` command `install.packages(c("Rcpp", "RcppEigen"))`.

 In addition, the code requires an installation of the Python libraries [TensorFlow](https://www.tensorflow.org/install) and [Keras](https://keras.io/), as well as an installation of [Python](https://www.python.org/downloads/) itself and required dependencies.
-All components can easily be installed by uncommenting and running the `R` script below:
+All components can easily be installed by running the `R` script below. *Important*: If you are using RStudio, we recommend to change the Python settings for RStudio as follows before installation, as the default settings may cause issues.
+Specifically, in RStudio, go to Global Settings -> Python -> uncheck "Automatically activate project-local Python environments".

 ```R
 ## download R interface for keras